 - NEW UPDATED Software (version 3.2): real-time with built-in 3 point calibration feature and integrated spectral library of over 280 gem references

 - Fully secured system (mechanical “laser safety lock”) with sampling stage (max.
 90 x 90 x 50 mm) covered by observation lid – no need for goggles

 - Size: 33 x 33 x 7.6 cm (13 x 13 x 3″) Weight: approximately 8 kg (18 lbs) including power supply

-- Operational system: Windows XP/Vista/Windows 7/8/10 and 32/64 bit, fully powered USB compliant port (no additional drivers required)
+- Operational system: Windows XP/Vista/Windows 7/8/10 and 32/64 bit, fully powered USB compliant port (no additional drivers or software required)